JohnCodez/Hangman/README.md

 # Hangman
-This is a side project, test it while I build it here https://hangman-ripoff.netlify.app/
+This is a side project still in very early developement, test it while I build it here https://hangman-ripoff.netlify.app/

 # Versions